Cipher0023/Cubic_site/README.md

-This is the readme file
+This is the Cubic wesite repository, here you can see the latest developments in my company